 Are The Baffling La Marche Cave Paintings Authentic Or Cunning Forgeries?

-When it comes to cave paintings, we don’t face this problem because these engravings cannot be easily “removed” out of sight.
-This brings us to today’s subject dealing with very unusual cave paintings in France.
+This problem is not present in cave paintings because engravings cannot be easily “removed” out of sight.
+This brings us to today’s subject, which concerns very unusual cave paintings in France.

-Few places in Europe have caused as much controversy as the strange La Marche cave.
+Few European places have caused controversy like the strange La Marche cave.
 Scientists continue to argue over the unorthodox cave paintings that challenge our knowledge of ancient history.
 Are the extraordinary cave paintings authentic or cunning forgeries?

 Are The Controversial La Marche Cave Paintings Authentic Or Cunning Forgeries?

-Frankly, in this case, we are forced to say, these baffling cave paintings seem almost too good to be true.
-Did someone commit a horrible archaeological crime by deliberately creating these paintings? if so, then for what reason?
+Frankly, in this case, we must say that these baffling cave paintings seem almost too good to be true.
+Did someone commit a horrible archaeological crime by deliberately creating these paintings?
+If so, then for what reason?

-La Marche is a cave located near the village of Lussac-les-Châteaux, Vienne in the in western France.
-The cave is one of the most important archaeological sites for stone carvings from the Magdalenian period 17,000 - 12,000 years ago.
+La Marche is a cave located near the village of Lussac-les-Châteaux, Vienne, in western France.
+It is one of the most important archaeological sites for stone carvings from the Magdalenian period, 17,000 - 12,000 years ago.

-Between 1937 and 1940, Léon Péricard and Stéphane Lwoff discovered the cave complex with approximately 1,500 limestone stones with carvings depicting bears, lions, antelopes, and horses, as well as 155 curiously realistic human figures.
+Between 1937 and 1940, Léon Péricard and Stéphane Lwoff discovered the cave complex, which contained approximately 1,500 limestone stones with carvings depicting bears, lions, antelopes, and horses, as well as 155 curiously realistic human figures.

-The humans depicted on the walls of the cave are puzzling.
-They are very different from other Paleolithic drawings and resemble caricatures of real people, old men, children, men whose faces are shaved, and women (often obese) sometimes dressed in coats, and with hats and boots.
-Several of them have ornaments on their bodies that can be interpreted as painting or perhaps tattoos.
+The humans depicted on the cave walls are puzzling.
+They are very different from other Paleolithic drawings and resemble caricatures of real people: old men, children, men whose faces are shaved, and women (often obese), sometimes dressed in coats and with hats and boots.
+Several of them have ornaments on their bodies that can be interpreted as paintings or perhaps tattoos.

-The interpretations of these remarkable carvings are controversial, still disputed, and considered a forgery by many scientists because the ‘real’ people in La Marche Cave resemble modern art.
+The interpretations of these remarkable carvings are controversial and still disputed.
+Many scientists consider them forgeries because the ‘real’ people in La Marche Cave resemble modern art.

 The carvings are also difficult to interpret because sometimes one image overlaps with another or several of them.